Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Simulations

-Here $\{\phi_c^{(l)}(\cdot)\}_{l,c}$ could be linear and nonlinear functions and will be specified in the following discussions.
-For the target domain, the unlabeled data $\{X^\QQ_j\}_{j\in [N]}$ are i.i.d.~drawn from $\QQ_X$, which will be specified for each simulation regime.
-Throughout the following experiments, we set $n_l = n$ for all $l\in [L]$, and set $N=10,000$, and vary $n, d, L, K, \{\phi^{(l)}_c\}_{l,c}$ and $\QQ_X$ across different setups.
+The functions $\{\phi_c^{(l)}(\cdot)\}_{l,c}$ could be linear and nonlinear that vary across different settings.
+We set $n_l = n$ for all $1\leq l\leq L$ and $N=10,000$, and vary $n, d, L, K, \{\phi^{(l)}_c\}_{l,c}$ and the target covariate distribution $\QQ_X$ across different setups.
 To ensure consistency across simulation rounds, all relevant parameters are generated once and held fixed throughout the 500 independent replications.
-All reported results below are averaged over these 500 simulations.
+All reported results below take averages over these 500 simulations.
+Detailed specifications of each setting in this section are deferred to Supplement Section \ref{sec: setup simus}.

-{\bf Estimation Error.} We empirically evaluate the convergence behavior of the estimator $\widehat{\theta}$, implemented via Algorithm \ref{alg: main}, under two different settings: \begin{itemize}[] \item [\textbf{(S1)}] We consider a binary classification task with $K=1$ and $L=2$ source domains.
-We set $\QQ_X=\Nc(0.2_d, {\bf I}_d)$ with $d=20$.
-For $l\in [L]$, and $k\in \{0,1\}$, we set
+{\bf Estimation Error.} We empirically evaluate the convergence behavior of the estimator $\widehat{\theta}$, under two different settings \textbf{(S1)} and \textbf{(S2)}.
+The difference between the two settings lies in the complexity of the classification task.
+While \textbf{(S1)} is a linear binary classification problem, \textbf{(S2)} introduces a highly nonlinear and multi-class classification task.
+We utilize both settings to highlight the effectiveness of our method under both parametric and nonparametric regimes.